 The same as the ordinary exam.

 Criteria for exam assesment

-Knowledge of the course content as demonstrated in the essay and oral examination, and knowledge of the course content and ability to combine different elements of the course in the oral examination
+Knowledge of the course content and ability to combine different elements of the course in the oral examination

 - Course capacity

 The number of seats may be reduced in the late registration period

 - Study Board of Natural Resources, Environment and Animal Science